MertCet/Projects/README.md

-# My_projects
+# Projects

-This will be a folder showcasing the bigger projects I have made/been a part of.
+This is a folder showcasing the bigger projects I have made/been a part of.

 The projects can be found in the master branch